-Many women at some time in their life experience sexual dysfunction.
+Many women experience sexual dysfunction at some time in their life.
 This is a medical word that means that you are having problems with sex and are worried about it.
 Learn about the causes and symptoms of sexual dysfunction.
 Learn what might help you feel better about your sex life.

 Common Sexual Problems

 You may have sexual dysfunction if you are distressed by any of the following:

 - You rarely, or never, have a desire to have sex.

 - You are avoiding sex with your partner.

 - You cannot get aroused or cannot stay aroused during sex even if you want sex.

 Causes for sexual problems may include:

 - Getting older: a woman's sex drive often decreases with age.
 This is normal.
 It can be a problem when one partner wants sex more often than the other.